Lorenzo Braccini

 The Church of Sant'Agostino, located just outside the city walls, is renowned for its 15th-century frescoes and simple yet elegant architecture.
 It is a place of peace and recollection, immersed in the tranquillity of the Umbrian countryside.
 Perhaps it is just what you are looking for on these September afternoons!

-Montefalco offers numerous vantage points from which one can admire an incredible view of the Umbrian Valley and surrounding towns such as Spoleto, Trevi and Assisi.
+Montefalco offers numerous panoramic spots from which one can admire an incredible view of the Umbrian Valley and surrounding towns such as Spoleto, Trevi and Assisi.
 The walk along the city walls is an experience not to be missed, especially at sunset.

 As mentioned, this town is famous for its wine production, especially Sagrantino wine.
 It is a robust and aromatic red wine unique to the region.
 Visit local wine cellars for wine tastings, exploring traditional winemaking techniques and discovering the secrets of this oenological excellence.